PURCHASING

 CARDS

-Main Resource has received unsolicited cards that are not connected to
+Resource has received unsolicited cards that are not connected to our agreement.

 Sometimes

-They may offer appealing benefits such as airline miles.
-Make sure you
+may offer appealing benefits such as airline miles.
+Make sure you read the fine

-read the fine print, as these cards may include hidden costs that offset
+print, as these cards may include hidden costs that offset the benefits.

 EASE